bigseainc/gravityforms-hubspot/readme.txt

 == Changelog ==

+= 2.1.2 =
+* [FIX] Supressing the warning for the cache file opening, if it doesn't exist, as it'll exist soon enough.

 = 2.1.1 =
 * [FIX] Removed var_dump that shouldn't have been there anymore.
 * [FIX] Check to see if I have write ability before trying to write/view new cache.